 The AQA A-level Physics specification gives students a seamless transition from GCSE to university courses in Physics and Physicsrelated disciplines.
 It maintains students' enthusiasm for Physics and develops their interest in the subject.
-'How Science Works' offers practical and investigative experience throughout the two years of study.
+How Science Works offers practical and investigative experience throughout the two years of study.

-You will study the concepts of particles and radiation, waves, mechanics, materials and electricity during Year 12.
-Year 13 develops further on mechanics, fields, thermal physics and nuclear physics.
+You will study the concepts of particles and radiation, waves. mechanics, materials and electricity during the Year 12.
+The Year 13 develops further on mechanics, fields, thermal physics and nuclear physics.
 You will also study a specific 'option unit' which will be decided by the school, with input from students.
-Possible option units include: astrophysics, medical physics, engineering physics, turning points or electronics
+The topic will be one of the following subjects: astrophysics, medical physics, engineering physics, turning points or electronics

-The practical skills of 'How Science Works' are integrated throughout the course.
+The practical skills of How Science Works are integrated throughout the course.
 There is an emphasis on developing key practical skills and you will carry out a number of required practicals throughout the two years.
-Upon successful completion, you will gain a practical skills accreditation which is given alongside your grade.
-This accreditation does not affect your overall grade.
+On successful completion, you will gain a practical skills accreditation which is given alongside your grade.
+The accreditation does not affect your overall grade.

-Students will complete three exams at the end of Year 13.
+Students' will complete three exams at the end of Year 13.
 The first paper covers topics 1-5, the second paper covers topics 6 - 8 and the third paper is a Practical Skills and Data Analysis exam which includes content from the option unit.